rust-lang/rfcs/active/0000-fat-objects.md

 Intrinsics are added to `std` but the exact path is not specified.

 I'm sure there are other implementation concerns and edge case questions I haven't thought about.

+This RFC has not addressed exactly how, in an overridden method, a parent method can be invoked from an overridden one.
+The RFC for [unified function call syntax](https://github.com/rust-lang/rfcs/pull/4) could hopefully address this in a general way, for all traits rather than just structural inheritance.
+(It would be good to be able to call the default impl from any trait when overriding it.)